What’s a vegan diet? Here’s breakfast, lunch, and dinner from one ordinary day. Spicy black bean tacos, salad, and polenta!

 The feedback on my first What Vegans Eat post was really positive.
-Many people said they’d like to see more pictures from regular days of eating to get a sense of normal vegan meals and what I like to pull together.
-I’m going to aim to do one of these posts a month.
+Many people said they’d like to see more pictures from regular days of eating to get a sense of what’s a vegan diet.
+I’m going to do one post a month to show normal, everyday vegan meals.

 Now that the mornings are getting cooler, I’ve been returning to a favorite cold weather breakfast – creamy polenta.
 The kind I like is organic and finely ground.
 It has a smooth texture that’s akin to mashed potatoes and cooks in just minutes.

-(To see a full recipe and my preferred brand of polenta, check out this polenta recipe with sun-dried tomatoes.)
+(To see a full recipe and my preferred brand of polenta, check out this creamy polenta recipe.)

 For lunch, I had a salad with creamy cashew dressing and half of an avocado.
 On the side, raw sauerkraut and homemade turnip pickles.
 I made a cup and a half of roasted chickpeas and topped the salad with a handful of them and cracked pepper.